CarlOsterberg/D7050E/d7050e_2020/HOME_EXAM.md

  To implement the underlying functionality for borrow checking assignments have to support dereference on the left side.
 This made me have to redo the parser to support operations on the left side.

-## Your borrrow checker
+## Your borrow checker

-The borrow-checker checks operations surronding references.
-Refrences should not allow for data races, therefor if a variable is referenced, the referenced varaible shouldnt be able to be changed.
+The borrow-checker checks operations surrounding references.
+References should not allow for data races, therefor if a variable is referenced, the referenced variable shouldn't be able to be changed.
 ```rust
 let mut a:i32 = 5;
 let b:&i32 = &a;